-Myth 1: Taking Your Eyeglasses off Will Reduce Eye Strain
+Myth 1: Taking Your Eyeglasses Off Will Reduce Eye Strain Symptoms

-It’s a falsehood that taking off your glasses or removing your contacts will give your eyes a “break” to allow them to rest, thus reducing eye strain.
-If you need your glasses or contacts to read or to see in the distance, then you should wear them.
+It’s a falsehood that taking off your glasses or removing your contact lenses will give your eyes a “break” to allow them to rest, thus reducing eye strain symptoms.
+If you need your glasses or contacts to read or see in the distance, you should wear them.
 Removing them will cause you to strain your eyes even more.

 Myth 2: Eye Strain is Only Caused by Staring at the Computer

 Eye strain is typically caused by prolonged, intense periods of using the eyes for visual tasks, such as reading fine print, trying to see in the dark or using the computer.
 Driving long distances without a break can also cause eye strain.
 Some people blink less when they use digital screens, which can lead to eye dryness.
 Glasses that are not the right prescription can also cause eye strain, while sleep deprivation and stress can worsen the condition.Myth 3: Eye Strain Will Only Get Worse Over Time